Other sections in Research:

-Overview: The growth rate of UK property prices has been falling over the last three quarters.
-The annual growth rate currently stands at 2.1%.
-This is the lowest growth rate of national housing prices since 2013 Q2.
-House prices in London have fallen by nearly 3% since 2017 Q1.
+Overview: The growth rate of UK property prices has been falling over the last year.
+The annual growth rate currently stands at 1.3%.
+Property prices in Greater London have fallen by 3.3% since the historical maximum of 2017 Q1.

 To find out more view our Summary of the latest release.

 View the latest Housing Observatory UK National Market results (Forecasts, Exuberance Indicators, House Price Uncertainty Index).